-The only information Lumberjax owner Steven Grubart provided was that the bar closed after the first weekend it opened, but recently reopened its doors.
+Lumberjax owner Steven Grubart said that the bar closed after the first weekend it opened, but recently reopened its doors.

 Sobek said she thinks the closure was due to the establishment not following COVID-19 protocols on its opening weekend.
 She said it seemed as though they are now following guidelines since reopening.